yashnirmal/space-shooter/README.md

 # space-shooter
 It is a game made in vanillajs.

-It is still in the process of making
+It is still in the process of making altough the frontend is complete and anyone can play it and backend is still not done

 Web Link : https://space-shooter-101.netlify.app/